rednafi/rednafi.com/content/zephyr/einstellung_effect.md

 Law: the hoop consistently acts to maintain the magnetic field's status quo, reacting against the motion that initiated the change.

-In my experience, is how knowledge works as well.
+In my experience, knowledge works like this as well.
 The very thing that made you good at what you do often prevents you from getting better.

 The first decent program I ever wrote was a simulation in MATLAB during my sophomore year.
 Since then, I've switched career gears a few times and picked up a few programming languages